 This section contains snippets that were automatically translated from C++ to Python and may contain errors.

-The example shows how to use QLineChart with
+Shows how to use QLineChart with

 Running the Example#